RobustInfinity/React_App/README.md

-A CRUD type contact manager app using React Context API, fake Rest API (jsonplaceholder) and routing.
+Pagination function using React-router-dom, fake Rest API (jsonplaceholder) and routing.